-The longer you’re in the business, the easier it will be to budget for expenses and know about how much your monthly and yearly expenses are.
+The longer you’re in the business, the easier it will be to budget for expenses and know how much your monthly and yearly expenses are.
 Keep track of these expenses so anticipating them, saving for them, and deducting them gets easier.

 Additionally, any Realtor® who’s been in business for a while knows that there are dry spells.
 Make sure you’re saving for them so there’s no need to panic when they come.

 When you have money in the bank, you’ll feel secure, confident, and prepared.
 You won’t feel the pressure of having to get a certain listing or sale.
 Commission breath turns people off in a heartbeat.

 First, know and track your expenses.
 This helps you prepare for filing taxes down the road, and it helps you better plan for what those taxes are going to be.

 An account will make your job as a business owner so much easier.
 But first, you need to find one.
 Ask other agents for recommendations, and then interview a few to find a good fit.